manishmz/React-Interview-Preparations/AI.md

 - Purpose: Diffusion models are primarily used for generative tasks, especially in image synthesis, while Transformers are versatile and widely used in NLP and other sequential data tasks.
 - Mechanism: Diffusion models rely on a gradual transformation process, whereas Transformers use attention mechanisms to process data.
 - Applications: While both can be used in creative AI applications, their specific use cases often differ, with diffusion models focusing on generation and Transformers on understanding and processing sequences.

+#### Quantization
+Quantization can significantly reduce the size and computational requirements of LLMs, making them more suitable for deployment on edge devices or in environments with limited resources.
+However, it may also lead to a loss in model accuracy, so careful consideration and testing are necessary to balance efficiency and performance.
+ex: lets says, If we 16 bits or 32 bits for storing the data for parameters, Now we will use 4 bits, by cutting the data and store which will fit in 4 bit.
+The datatype called NF4.